 Explain a gap on your CV once the rucksack has been unpacked.

 The gap year has been a popular tradition in the UK since the 70s.
 Students take time out, either immediately before or after university, to travel, experience other cultures, volunteer or take short courses before returning to either university or a career.
-Usually, the time is spent abroad, with around 230,000 young people taking advantage of the opportunity (pre-pandemic).
+Usually, the time is spent abroad in other countries, with around 230,000 young people taking advantage of the gap year opportunity (pre-pandemic).

 What are the benefits of a gap year?

-A gap year is often hailed as a once-in-a-lifetime experience, which enables young people to grow in independence, gain valuable life lessons and experience the world.
-After many years in education, a gap year provides the chance to return to either university or work feeling refreshed, relaxed and ready to take on the next challenge.
+A gap year is often hailed as a once-in-a-lifetime experience, which enables young people to grow in independence, gain valuable life lessons, make new friends and experience the world.
+After many years in education, a gap year provides the chance to return to either university or the workforce feeling refreshed, relaxed and ready to take on the next challenge.

 If you're not sure what the next challenge will be, a year out may well provide the distance and perspective you need to help you decide.
 Along the way, you'll continue learning, whether formally or informally, and also have the potential to earn money towards your future plans.

 Therefore, your personal growth is a key consideration in choosing whether or not to take a gap year.
-Consider one study that showed that students who take gap years are even more successful in their university studies.
+Consider one study by the Journal of Higher Education that showed that students who take gap years are even more successful in their university studies.

 What are the downsides of a gap year?